 So do you own the rights to old albums?

-Wolf: You know, that never came to fruition which was a shame, and last I heard, I talked with both of them, Michael and Uli Roth at the time, and that would have happened but we would have had to share a band to make it- you know, it would have been more a guitar plays small club kind of tour, I don’t think it would have been, you know, arenas or anything like that.
+Wolf: You know, that never came to fruition, which was a shame, and last I heard, I talked with both of them, Michael and Uli Roth at the time, and that would have happened, but we would have had to share a band to make it- you know, it would have been more a guitar plays small club kind of tour, I don’t think it would have been, you know, arenas or anything like that.
 I think it would have been the case that the logistics we’d have to share a band.
-I forget either Michael or Uli didn’t want to do that, I would have been ok with that but, you know, they wanted their own people, and then I think that got out of hand, “I want use my own band” and then somehow within that whole – it never came to fruition, it would have been great I would have loved to do that.
+I forget either Michael or Uli didn’t want to do that, I would have been ok with that but, you know, they wanted their people, and then I think that got out of hand, “I want to use my band” and then somehow within that whole – it never came to fruition, it would have been great I would have loved to do that.

 Wolf: You should ask form Udo about that?

-Well, he actually asked me to ask you!?
+Well, he asked me to ask you!?

 Wolf: Oh no, no no no, not true!

-But is there any chance that the DVD will see the light some day?
+But is there any chance that the DVD will see the light someday?

-How many shows you did you film then?
+How many shows did you film then?

-Wolf: Oh I know they filmed… at least three or four.
+Wolf: Oh, I know they filmed at least three or four.

-Wacken show was one of those?
+The Wacken show was one of those?

 Wolf.
 Wacken was filmed, definitely, what else?
-Gelsenkirchen I think was too and then a couple more.
+Gelsenkirchen, I think was too, and then a couple more.

-Have you ever seen any of that footage and if you have, how does it look?
+Have you ever seen any of that footage, and if you have, how does it look?

 Wolf: We’ll do all the festivals next year, you know, we’re too late, obviously, for this year because it gets booked very early on.
-But we’re going to do a couple of shows obviously like Gelsenkirchen Rock Hard this year and a couple of others but, not that many.
+But we’re going to do a couple of shows, obviously like Gelsenkirchen Rock Hard this year and a couple of others but, not that many.

-Well guys.
+Well, guys.
 Our time seems to be done now.
 Thanks for this interview!